 The registration fee for this course is $320.

-Online Students
+Live Online Students

-Ashton College uses web conferencing tools to help instructors and students connect and collaborate online.
-For the online classes, students need to have a fully functional computer system with a webcam, speakers and microphone or headset and headphones, along with a reliable high-speed internet connection.
+For synchronous sessions, students need to have a fully functional computer system with a webcam, speakers and microphone or headset and headphones, along with a reliable high-speed internet connection.
 Though the classes can be accessed using smartphones and tablets, we recommend using a laptop or desktop computer for a better learning experience.